Skip to content

 FastMCP

 MD-Models provides MCP (Model Context Protocol) integration that automatically generates MCP tools from your markdown-defined data models.
-Using FastMCP, MD-Models creates a fully functional MCP server with tools for querying, creating, and aggregating data from your database.
+Using FastMCP, MD-Models creates a fully functional MCP server with tools for querying, upserting, and aggregating data from your database.

 The MCP integration transforms your markdown data models into LLM-accessible tools, allowing language models to interact with your database through a standardized protocol.
 Each model in your markdown becomes a set of MCP tools for database operations.
-This enables language models to understand your data schema, create new records, query existing data, and perform aggregations—all through a consistent, well-defined interface.
+This enables language models to understand your data schema, upsert records, query existing data, and perform aggregations—all through a consistent, well-defined interface.

 MCP (Model Context Protocol) is a protocol that allows AI assistants and language models to interact with external systems through tools.
 By exposing your database as MCP tools, you enable language models to perform database operations autonomously, making your data accessible to AI-powered applications.
 The tools are self-describing, meaning the language model can discover available operations and their parameters through introspection, reducing the need for manual configuration.